binudba/Kubernetes-101/PodNetwork-CNIs/Canal-implementation.md

 ### Canal implementation

 Verify cluster cidr is set to 10.244.0.0/16 in control manager.

+On masters only: (on first master)

 Remove existing CNI from the cluster.

-On masters only: (on first master)
+This will affect the pods running and they will turn into error status.
 ```
   kubectl delete -f https://raw.githubusercontent.com/coreos/flannel/bc79dd1505b0c8681ece4de4c0d86c5cd2643275/Documentation/kube-flannel.yml
 ```
-If needed clean up contents in /etc/cni/net.d and reboot the servers one by one.
-This will affect the pods running and they will turn into error status.
+If needed clean up all contents of /etc/cni/net.d and restart docker, kubelet services.
+OR reboot the servers one by one .

 Once node is back up, run following to implement Canal :
 ```